 When the Ombudsman cannot resolve the problem, or when it involves abuse or neglect the complaint is referred to the Texas Health and Human Services Commission or other appropriate agency.
 In all situations, the complaint is handled confidentially and information is not released without approval of the resident or legal guardian.

-The ombudsman program is also a good source of information about selecting a long-term care facility.
-For information regarding facilities in the Permian Basin contact our local Ombudsman, Yasmin Galvan by calling 432.563.1061, ext.
-339, or by completing our contact form.
+The Ombudsman program is also a good source of information about selecting a long-term care facility.
+For more information regarding facilities in the Permian Basin contact our Managing Local Ombudsman, Yasmin Galvan, (432) 563-1061, ext.
+306, or by completing our contact form.